qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ``col1`` and ``col10``), you should indicate that by surrounding the field name (and the \% character) with square brackets (e.g., ``[%col10]``).
 This will prevent the ``%col10`` field name from being mistaken for the ``%col1`` field name with a ``0`` on the end.
-The brackets will be removed by |qg| when it substitutes in the value of the field.
+The brackets will be removed by QGIS when it substitutes in the value of the field.
 If you want the substituted field to be surrounded by square brackets, use a second set like this: ``[[%col10]]``.

-Using the :guilabel:`Identify Features` tool, you can open the :guilabel:`Identify Results` dialog.
+Using the `Identify Features` tool, you can open the `Identify Results` dialog.
 It includes a *(Derived)* item that contains information relevant to the layer type.
 The values in this item can be accessed in a similar way to the other fields by proceeding the derived field name with ``(Derived).``.
 For example, a point layer has an ``X`` and ``Y`` field, and the values of these fields can be used in the action with ``%(Derived).X`` and ``%(Derived).Y``.
-The derived attributes are only available from the :guilabel:`Identify Results` dialog box, not the :guilabel:`Attribute Table` dialog box.
+The derived attributes are only available from the `Identify Results` dialog box, not the `Attribute Table` dialog box.

 Two :index:`example actions` are shown below: